Anthony Burgess: Archive

 The largest archive of Anthony Burgess's belongings is housed at the International Anthony Burgess Foundation in Manchester, UK.
-The holdings include: handwritten journals and diaries; over 8000 books from Burgess's personal library; manuscripts of novels, journalism and musical compositions; professional and private photographs dating from between 1918 and 1993; an extensive archive of sound recordings; Burgess's music collection; furniture; musical instruments including two of Burgess's pianos; and correspondence that includes letters from Angela Carter, Graham Greene, Thomas Pynchon and other notable writers and publishers.
+The holdings include: handwritten journals and diaries; more than 8000 books from Burgess's personal library; manuscripts of novels, journalism and musical compositions; professional and private photographs dating from between 1918 and 1993; an extensive archive of sound recordings; Burgess's music collection; furniture; musical instruments including two of Burgess's pianos; and correspondence that includes letters from Angela Carter, Graham Greene, Thomas Pynchon and other notable writers and publishers.
 The International Anthony Burgess Foundation was established by Burgess's widow, Liana, in 2003.

-Beginning in 1995, Burgess's widow sold a large archive of his papers at the Harry Ransom Center at the University of Texas at Austin with several additions made in subsequent years.
-Comprising over 136 boxes, the archive includes typed and handwritten manuscripts, sheet music, correspondence, clippings, contracts and legal documents, appointment books, magazines, photographs, and personal effects.
+Beginning in 1995, Burgess's widow sold a large archive of his papers to the Harry Ransom Center at the University of Texas at Austin with several additions made in subsequent years.
+Comprising more than 136 boxes, the archive includes typed and handwritten manuscripts, sheet music, correspondence, clippings, contracts and legal documents, appointment books, magazines, photographs, and personal effects.

 A substantial amount of unpublished and unproduced music compositions is included in the collection, along with a small number of audio recordings of Burgess's interviews and performances of his work.
-Over 90 books from Burgess's library can also be found in the Ransom Center's holdings.
+More than 90 books from Burgess's library can also be found in the Ransom Center's holdings.
 In 2014, the Ransom Center added the archive of Burgess's long-time agent Gabriele Pantucci, which also includes substantial manuscripts, sheet music, correspondence, and contracts.
 Burgess's archive at the Ransom Center is supplemented by significant archives of artists Burgess admired including James Joyce, Graham Greene and D. H. Lawrence.

 A small collection of papers, musical manuscripts and other items was deposited with the University of Angers in 1998.
 Its present whereabouts are unclear.